mne-tools/mne-python/doc/manual/memory.rst

 When ``preload=False``, the epochs data is loaded from the disk on-demand.
 Note that ``preload=False`` for epochs will work even if the ``raw`` object has been loaded with ``preload=True``.
 Preloading is also supported for :func:`mne.read_epochs`.

 .. warning:: This comes with a caveat.
-When ``preload=False``, data rejection based on peak-to-peak thresholds is executed when the data is loaded from disk, *not* when the `raw` object is created.
+When ``preload=False``, data rejection based on peak-to-peak thresholds is executed when the data is loaded from disk, *not* when the ``Epochs`` object is created.

 To explicitly reject artifacts with ``preload=False``, use the function :func:`mne.Epochs.drop_bad_epochs`.